 Yes, you can get car insurance without a car.
 You can buy non-owner car insurance which will provide your state minimum car insurance coverage as long as you have a valid driver's license, do not have a vehicle registered in your name, and do not have access to a household vehicle.… read full answer

-Requirements to Get Car Insurance Without A Car
+How to Get Car Insurance Without a Car

 Ensure that no one in your household owns a vehicle that you might have access to (sometimes required)